tago-io/tago-sdk-js/device.rst

 .remove
 *******
 Remove a data from the bucket respecting the query options passed.
-You can get more information about what information can be passed with .remove in our `get documentation <http://docs.tago.io/en/articles/35>`_
+You can get more information about what information can be passed with .remove in our `delete documentation <http://docs.tago.io/en/articles/35>`_

 | **Syntax**
 | *.remove(/filter/)*